gumeo/accSDA/README.md

 This is the `R`-package accompanying the paper [Proximal Methods for Sparse Optimal Scoring and Discriminant Analysis](https://arxiv.org/pdf/1705.07194.pdf).

-This package is currently under development, although most of the functionality is there already!
-You can now do sparse discriminant analysis with the package, but the visualization tools are being implemented and tested.
+This package is under continuous development and most of the basic functionality is available!
+You can now apply sparse discriminant analysis with `accSDA`, see the tutorials below to get started.

 # Why should you use this package?